udexon/EMYL/E003_Online_Tipping.md

 Finally, Sender A will use a Datong app to verify the token from Agent C, to confirm that Agent C is an authorized agent who will send money via conventional means to Agent D, and Agent D will send money via conventional means to Recipient B. After this confirmation, Sender A may send money to Agent C via conventional means, to initiate the transaction.

-- Datong app -- meaning?

-(We use the term "a Datong app" to imply the fact that third parties may produce apps that comply to the Datong protocols.)

-- Punchline?

-Just like HTML and Linux, something small and simple can replicate worldwide and become revolutionary.

 #### Summary

 Consider a simple act of tipping an Instamgrammer in a developing country like Vietnam using Datong Token.